 On average, more than 70 percent of a Tetra Pak carton by weight is paperboard.
 Although we don’t own or manage any forests, we apply our purchasing power to promote sustainable forest management.

 As a major user of paperboard, we have a responsibility to ensure the world's forests are managed in a socially, environmentally and economically sound way.
-We are working to ensure 100 percent of the paperboard in our packages is from certified sources.
+We ensure than 100% of the paperboard in our packages comes from Certified or controlled sources.
 We do this by joining up with suppliers, non-governmental organisations and other stakeholders to promote responsible forest management and strengthen traceability through certification and labelling.

 In sourcing paperboard for liquid-based packaging, we follow two main principles:

 - all the wood fibre in our paperboard should come from forests independently certified as being managed in accordance with the principles of sustainable forest management; and

 - we should be able to prove traceability from the forests all the way to the packaging material we produce at our sites globally, which can only be achieved through independent certification of the total Chain of Custody

 We have long recognised the value of independent certification in the transition to a sustainable future.
 During 2017, as founding members of the Value and Impact Analysis (VIA) initiative we collaborated with the likes of Kingfisher and IBH, to review the scientific evidence of the positive impact of the certification of forests and the application of sustainability standards.
 We found that when several companies commit to a sustainable forest standard – such as the FSC™ – it has measurable on-the-ground impact on protecting and securing biodiversity.

 Read more about the value impact analysis initiative: The positive impact of certification